- Supported Ad Formats

 This setup is required to take advantage of Auto CPM.

 Zone ID(if applicable) from the old custom native connection to the supported AppLovin instance.

-MoPub will initiate the following AppLovin custom event class names to render the ads:
+MoPub will initiate the following AppLovin mediation adapter class names to render the ads:

 If you are manually entering these class names, migrate to the new network setup and pause the “Custom Native Network.”
-If you are using your own custom event class names, have both the old custom native network and the new AppLovin network UI set up for backward compatibility.
+If you are using your own mediation adapter class names, have both the old custom native network and the new AppLovin network UI set up for backward compatibility.

 Important: During migration, make sure the custom native network and the AppLovin network are not both live at the same time because this may impact your revenue.

 While testing your SDK integrations and network setups, we recommend that you leverage test ad placements for a consistent fill rate.
 To set up test mode, follow the instructions in AppLovin’s test ad article.

 For details about available error codes and potential resolutions, refer to AppLovin’s documentation.

 For inquiries and support, consult AppLovin’s support center.